An in-principle super-polynomial quantum advantage for approximating combinatorial optimization problems via

-A \textit{coloring} is an assignment of colors to the $z_i$, described by a partitioning $P$ of the variable set into $k$ equivalence classes, i.e., $|P| = k$.
+A \textit{colouring} is an assignment of colours to the $z_i$, described by a partitioning $P$ of the variable set into $k$ equivalence classes, i.e., $|P| = k$.
 This means that $z_i = z_j$ if and only if they are in the same partition of the $k$ partitions in $P$.
-We are now in the position to formulate the formula coloring problem. \begin{definition}[Formula coloring problem $\FC$ \citep{kearns_boolfunc_1993}] {.}\\ \textbf{Instance} A Boolean formula $F(z_1, \dots, z_m)$ which consists of conjunctions of clauses of the form either $(z_i \neq z_j)$ or the form $((z_i = z_j) \rightarrow (z_k = z_l))$.\\ \textbf{Solution} A minimal coloring $P$ for $F(z_1, \dots, z_m)$ such that $F$ is satisfied. \end{definition} A \textit{minimum solution} to the FC problem is a coloring with the fewest colors, i.e., $|P|$ is minimal for all possible colorings such that $F$ is satisfied.
+We are now in the position to formulate the formula colouring problem. \begin{definition}[Formula colouring problem $\FC$ \citep{kearns_boolfunc_1993}] {.}\\ \textbf{Instance} A Boolean formula $F(z_1, \dots, z_m)$ which consists of conjunctions of clauses of the form either $(z_i \neq z_j)$ or the form $((z_i = z_j) \rightarrow (z_k = z_l))$.\\ \textbf{Solution} A minimal colouring $P$ for $F(z_1, \dots, z_m)$ such that $F$ is satisfied. \end{definition} A \textit{minimum solution} to the FC problem is a colouring with the fewest colours, i.e., $|P|$ is minimal for all possible colourings such that $F$ is satisfied.
 The example given in Ref.~\cite{kearns_boolfunc_1993} is the formula

-has as a model the two-color partition $\{y_1, y_3\}$, $\{y_2, y_4\}$ and has as a minimum model the one-color partition $\{y_1, y_2, y_3, y_4\}$.
-The formula coloring problem is obviously NP-complete, as the problem is in NP and graph coloring is NP-hard.
+has as a model the two-colour partition $\{z_1, z_3\}$, $\{z_2, z_4\}$ and has as a minimum model the one-colour partition $\{z_1, z_2, z_3, z_4\}$.
+The formula colouring problem is obviously NP-complete, as the problem is in NP and graph colouring is NP-hard.

-\subsection{The RSA encryption function}
+\subsubsection{The RSA encryption function}

 Throughout this work, we will make use on the hardness of inverting the RSA encryption function \cite{rivest_RSA_1978}, which forms the foundation of the security of the RSA public-key cryptosystem, one of the canonical public-key crypto-systems and presumed to be secure against classical adversaries \cite{goldreich_foundations2_2004}.